the-teacher/the_role/README.md

 First prototype.
 Not recommended for use.

 ```
-gem "the_role", "~> 1.7.0"
+gem "the_role", "1.7.0"
 ```

 ### TheRole instead CanCan?

-I think, **CanCan** it's classic solution **for programmers**.
-It's great for many projects!
-But...

-For endpoint users (moderators, admins) CanCan is useless, because it's hasn't default simple User Interface for role management.

-**TheRole** oriented **to people**.
-TheRole inspired by Rails **MVC** structure.
-If you need simple, powerful and flexible authorization system - TheRole can be useful for you.
+TheRole in contrast to CanCan has simple and predefined way to find access state for current role.
+If you didn't want to create your own role scheme with CanCan Abilities - TheRole can be great solution for your.

+You can manage roles with simple UI.
+TheRole's ACL structure inspired by Rails controllers, that is why it's so great for Rails application.

 ### GUI